 Job Description & Duties Sell spare and replacement parts and equipment in repair shop or parts store.

 - Manage shipments by researching shipping methods or costs and tracking packages.

 - Fill customer orders from stock and place orders when requested items are out of stock.

 - Assist customers, such as responding to customer complaints and updating them about back-ordered parts.

-Things a Parts Salesperson Should Know How to Do
+What a Parts Salesperson Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.